yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 static file by computed values.
-For this task, I choose to use [`hastache`](http://hackage.haskell.org/package/hastache), an haskell implementation of Mustache templates.
+For this task, I choose to use [`hastache`](http://hackage.haskell.org/package/hastache), an haskell implementation of Mustache templates[^3].

+[^3]: Having a good level of power in templates is very difficult.
+      %imho Mustache has made the best compromise.

 ### Add external files in a cabal project

 Cabal provides a way to add files which are not source files to a package.
-You simply have to add a `Data-Files:` entry in the header.
+You simply have to add a `Data-Files:` entry in the header of the cabal file:

 ```
 data-files: scaffold/LICENSE
             , scaffold/gitignore
+            , scaffold/interact
             , scaffold/project.cabal
             , scaffold/Setup.hs
             , scaffold/src/Main.hs